 Substances that are often abused include:

-Prescription drugs, such as pain pills, stimulants, or anxiety pills
+Prescription medicines, such as pain pills, stimulants, or anxiety pills

 Substance (drug) dependence

-Substance dependence describes abuse of drugs or alcohol that continues even when serious problems related to their use have developed.
+Substance dependence describes abuse of drugs or alcohol that continues even when someone has serious problems linked to their use.
 Signs of dependence include: